Advestis/adrubix/README.md

    - [ optional ] `sep_color` (default "**white**") = hex color string "#xxxxxx" or named HTML color
      for filling separators in the main heatmap
    - [ optional ] `sep_value` = **None** / "min" / "median" / "adapt"
-     = plot separators filled with `sep_color`, or color corresponding to the mininum value of the DF, or that corresponding to the median value of the DF, respectively. "adapt" will try to choose between "min" and "median", depending on data range and normalization.
+     = plot separators filled with `sep_color` / with color corresponding to the mininum value of the DF / with color corresponding to the median value of the DF, respectively. "adapt" will try to choose between "min" and "median", depending on data range and normalization.

-7. **Plot dimensions** (in terms of the main heatmap)
-   - [ optional ] `heatmap_width`, `heatmap_height` : either sizes in pixels, or one size and the other "proportional".
-     If neither is specified, plot dimensions will be proportional to the DF size (6 screen pixels per row or column).

 8. **Plot enhancement**
+   - [ optional ] `metadata_col_to_split_rows` = insert row separators in the main DF and the metadata-rows DF before plotting, according to the specified column (between groups of labels with identical values).
+   - [ optional ] `metadata_row_to_split_cols` = insert column separators in the main DF and the metadata-cols DF before plotting, according to the specified rows (between groups of labels with identical values).
    - [ optional ] `row_labels_for_highlighting` = list of keywords for identifying row labels to be highlighted
      (in red and italic to the right of the heatmap).
 See WARNING in **Toolbar** section.
-   - [ optional ] `metadata_col_to_split_rows` = insert row separators in the main DF and the metadata-rows DF before plotting, according to the specified column (between groups of labels with identical values).
-   - [ optional ] `metadata_row_to_split_cols` = insert column separators in the main DF and the metadata-cols DF before plotting, according to the specified rows (between groups of labels with identical values).

-    A separator is a row or column or a group of rows or columns (depending on the DF size and heatmap size) filled with NaNs to be plotted in white.

 ### Example of usage